 Speaking of great writers, I wanted to share with you some of my favourite bits of writing advice.
 These are tips that I include within all my lectures and workshops and when training writers in my day job.

-When it comes to writing prose, I think George Orwell’s guiding principles are some of the most useful.
+When it comes to writing prose, I think George Orwell’s writing tips for beginners are some of the most useful.

 Orwell felt compelled to spell out these six simple rules because of what he saw was a wilful destruction of good writing practices on the part of the establishment.